vitalstarorg/docker-ml.py/README.md

 # Running X11 apps from Docker on MacOS or Linux
-This is more for running X11 apps from Docker Desktop on MacOS host than Linux host since running docker on Linux has more ways to achieve this.
+This is more for running X11 apps from Docker Desktop on MacOS host than Linux host since running docker on Linux has more ways to share X11 directly.
+Because sharing X11 on MacOS using Docke Desktop is limited, the only way I could find is using X11 Forwarding through ssh.
+So this docker image built on 20.04 LTS (Focal Fossa) with sshd.

+This image also contains Python3 and libraries for machine learning with matplotlib.

 # Build the Image
 ```bash